WHYSTROHM

 Posters and reels that match the page, not the internet.

 Here is the part that separates a content system from a content dump.
-Every poster and every reel was cut to match the founders' real landing page and the real offer, in their navy-and-gold, in their language, down to the way they frame a prompt.
+Every poster and every reel was cut to match the founders' real landing page and the real offer, in their black-and-gold, in their language, down to the July 20 CTA on every end card.
 Not a generic template with their logo dropped on top.
 When someone watches a reel and clicks through, the page says the same thing the reel just said.
 The content and the funnel are one object, not two.

 That alignment is not a nice-to-have.
 It is the difference between a video that gets a view and a video that moves someone one step down the page.
 We made posters for the launch, reels for the feed, and the film for the top of everything, and all of it pointed at the same door.